Nepomuk/jdrs/README.md

 * Get FairMQ transfer things from Simone's version of the readout system.
 With this, the read bulk data is transformed into a FairMQ stream which can be sent to multiple receivers at once (useful to write data on two PC in parallel to have a backup immediately and look at a subset of the data for a live monitor).

 * Clean up the software and get a bit more structure inside.
-Right now everything is combined in the mainwindow.cpp/.h but this gets messy very soon.
-Also, there are still a lot of topix references in the software.
+Right now everything is combined one main window divided into tabs.
+This gets messy with a lot of ASIC specific features, think of a better way to separate things there.
+Also, there are still some topix references in the software's code.

 * Write some proper documentation of the software.